-Accounting is a demanding field of work that requires integrity, intelligence, fortitude, dedication, and interpersonal skills.
+Accounting is a demanding field of work that intelligence, integrity, dedication, and interpersonal skills.
 To succeed in this course will require the same.
-Students should expect extensive reading and homework assignments.
+Students should extensive reading and homework assignments.
 For college classes in general, for each hour of class time, two hours of outside preparation time should be anticipated.
-Accounting 444 is a survey course that overviews current information systems concepts, Web technology, auditing issues, and contemporary online accounting issues.
+Accounting 444 is a survey course that overviews current information systems concepts.
+Web technology, online auditing issues, and contemporary accounting issues.
 Specific topics include ebusiness, computer hardware and software, accounting cycles, systems development, computer crime, auditing, and expert systems.
 Readings will be assigned from the textbook and articles from professional accounting journals.
 Some assignments will require use of the computer (e.g. Excel).
 Group presentations are assigned to foster development of interpersonal and presentation skills.
 Also, an accounting novel is assigned to enhance appreciation of practice issues.